 PBA Regional Tour Non-members may cash twice during the calendar year without being required to become a PBA member.
 Non-members who cash twice and choose to bowl again during the season must join or waive their right to prize money.
 The Member/Non-member Doubles event in each region does not count toward the two cash rule.
 PBA50 Tour Non-members may cash in one (1) PBA50 Tour tournament during the season (excluding the Senior U.S. Open and USBC Senior Masters) without being required to become a PBA member.
 PBA50 Tour non-members who cash once and choose to bowl again during the season must join or waive their right to prize money

 To bowl in a PBA event as a non-member you must meet the average requirement to become a PBA member.
-You must average at least 200 in an USBC sanctioned league or 190 in a sanctioned Sport or PBA Experience league.
+You must average at least 200 in an USBC sanctioned league.

 All non-members competing in PBA events must fill out a non-member voluntary acknowledgement form prior to bowling, which you will receive at the tournament site.
 You will need your Social Security number and your USBC Certification card to fill out the form.
 All tournaments are USBC Certified.